What is an International Driving Permit?

 On the other hand, an International Driving License is not a legal document and cannot be used to drive in foreign countries or instead of an IDP.

-How long does it take to get an IDP?
+How long will it take to receive an IDP in Egypt?

 A digital IDP takes up to 2 hours to land in your inbox.
 Alternatively, if you want a faster processing time, you can choose an Express Order, in which you will receive your IDP in 20 minutes.